 Cults are everywhere and they exist all over the world.
-They exist in different forms.
+A cult can exist in different forms.
 For example there are religious cults, political cults, sex cults, new age cults and many more.

 Some groups are extreme and abusive cults, while others are very subtle and deceptive cults.
 Some cults are widely accepted and mainstream, while other cults prefer to be isolated from the general public.